Best 15 Vegan Iodine Sources For Your Kids

 An iodine deficit can result in heavy and irregular menstrual flow.

-Given that iodine is required for the production of thyroid hormones, this, like most other symptoms of iodine shortage, is linked to low thyroid hormone levels.
+Given that iodine is required to produce thyroid hormones, this, like most other symptoms of iodine shortage, is linked to low thyroid hormone levels.

 According to one study, 68% of women with low thyroid hormone levels had irregular menstrual cycles, compared to only 12% of healthy women.